ElAwbery/MIT-6.00.1x/README.md

 Course certification requires passing a mid-term and final exam.
 Finger exercises count for 10% of the final grade, problem sets for 40% and exams for 50%

 It took me three months to work through all of the course material.
-Although I got one question wrong in the final PSet, which allows only one attempt for most questions, my grade for the first half of the course rounded up to full marks:
+Graded problem sets and finger exercises for the full course went well & I completed successfully with full marks.
+Most of the grader problems allow more than one try.
+The final week's problem sets on algorithmic complexity have a number of one try only questions.
+Here's a satisfying bar chart shot from my EdX course progress documentation:

 <p align="center">
   <kbd>